lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

     - You want Lightly to create the thumbnail for you.
       Then choose the naming scheme to your liking.
     - You have already generated thumbnails in your bucket.
-      Then choose the thumbnail suffix such that it reflects you naming scheme.
+      Then choose the thumbnail suffix such that it reflects your naming scheme.
     - You don't want to use thumbnails.
       Then leave the thumbnail suffix undefined/empty.